 When my sister in law announced that she was getting married in Mauritius two years ago we were super excited.
-Not only because it was a wedding we had been waiting for, but because it also meant a trip to Mauritius.
-Then we found out we were expecting the little man and we questioned whether it would be sane to take a newborn and toddler half way around the world.
+Not only because it was a wedding we had been waiting for, but because it also meant an amazing family trip to Mauritius.
+Then we found out we were expecting the little man and we questioned whether it would be sane to take a newborn and toddler halfway around the world.

 So I started to look for smart and clever solutions for little ones that we could take instead which was how we discovered SkyBaby, a clever little travel mattress for flying with babies.

 I was curious to see the SkyBaby in action and was excited to put it through its paces on four long flights to Mauritius and back with the little man.
 Travelling with little ones is no mean feat.
 In the past, Chris and I would travel with one suitcase for each of us.